cosmos/testnets/v7-theta/README.md

 We use an [exported genesis file](exported_genesis.json.tar.gz) and made [modifications](local-testnet/modified_genesis.json.tar.gz).

-These modifications replace an existing validator (Coinbase Custory) with a new validator accounts that we control.
+These modifications replace an existing validator (Coinbase Custody) with a new validator account that we control.
 User account [mnemonic](local-testnet/mnemonic.txt) and the [private validator key](local-testnet/priv_validator_key.json) are provided in this repo.